Eriayomide/Customer-Churn-modelling/README.md

 # Customer-Churn-modelling
-This project takes all inclusive approach to determine customers who are likely to churn based on certain criteria The following approach were used in solving the problem 1.Define churn – Churn is defined as any customer who didn’t make any purchase within the last 8 months of Business transaction i.e. any customer whose maximum/last transaction date is less than 31/10/2007.
+>-This project takes all inclusive approach to determine customers who are likely to churn based on certain criteria The following approach were used in solving the problem 1.Define churn – Churn is defined as any customer who didn’t make any purchase within the last 8 months of Business transaction i.e. any customer whose maximum/last transaction date is less than 31/10/2007.
 2.Carry exploratory analysis to understand the profile of churners using their demographic, transactional and attitudinal data.
 You can employ a decision tree to generate a rule set that can help you describe these customers or plot a distribution of the demographic variables vs the Churn variable (target)